obsproject/obs-websocket/README.md

 Here's a list of available language APIs for obs-websocket :
 - (No known apis supporting 5.0.0)

-I'd like to know what you're building with or for obs-websocket.
+We'd like to know what you're building with or for obs-websocket.
 If you do something in this fashion, feel free to drop a message in `#project-showoff` in the [discord server!](https://discord.gg/WBaSQ3A)

 ### Securing obs-websocket (via TLS/SSL)